-Neighboring vineyards in Rutherford included Robert Mondavi, Inglenook and Beaulieu Vineyard.
-Situated between Highway 29 and the Napa River, the acreage included a 1900-era house and rambling vineyards, some 60 or more years old.
-Looking to the future, Tony and Herta continue to play a vital advisory role, but daughters Lisa and Ariana along with a strong management team are now leading the future direction of the winery.
+Neighboring vineyards in Rutherford includes Robert Mondavi, Inglenook and Beaulieu Vineyard.
+Situated between Highway 29 and the Napa River, the acreage included a 1900-era house and vineyards.
+Looking to the future, Tony and Herta (H.B.) continue to play a vital advisory role, but daughters Lisa and Ariana along with a strong management team are now leading the future direction of the winery.

-Tony Peju grew up in Provence in the south of France and moved to Los Angeles, where he built a successful florist and nursery business.
-In 1982 he and his wife Herta bought a 30 acre property in Rutherford – the site of Peju Winery today.
-Driven by the desire to grow the best grapes possible, he started studying enology at UC Davis and made changes in the way those grapes were grown.
-As the business grew, Tony and his family built a winery on the property, dominated by a European-style 50-ft stone-faced tower (today a Napa Valley landmark), added in 2003, with its copper roof and unicorn weather vane.
+Tony Peju grew up near the Caspian Sea and lived and traveled throughout Europe.
+He later moved to Los Angeles in 1960, where he built a successful florist and nursery business.
+In 1983, he and his wife Herta (H.B.) bought a 30 acre property in Rutherford – the site of PEJU Winery today.
+Already an accomplished farmer, Tony decided he would like to make wine from the grapes he was growing and create a new business.
+He enrolled in enology courses at UC Davis to learn more about winemaking and was mentored by Walter Schug, who was then the winemaker for Joseph Phelps.
+After working out of their garage for seven years, in 1991, they built the first phase of the winery.
+The tower that graces the label was completed in 2003.
+The tower is a 50-ft stone-faced (today a Napa Valley landmark), with a beautiful copper roof and unicorn weather vane.
 His love of art is also visible in the fountains, sculptures and artwork surrounding the estate.

 Herta (HB) Peju was born in Austria and grew up in Venezuela.
 In 1982, HB and Tony Peju purchased a 30 acre property in Rutherford – the site of Peju Winery today.
 A steady presence in many roles in the business, she also ensures that all of the winery’s elaborate gardens and landscaping are maintained to a high standard.
 Guests often greet her while she is checking on the flowers and trees and overall ambiance of the winery grounds, which also encompass stunning flowers and a wide variety of trees.
 HB presides over a lavish garden and orchard at her home and is fond of creating delicious meals from that day’s harvest.